 On December 14, 2020, the Company entered into a research agreement with the University of Miami (the "2020 Miami Research Agreement"), under which the University of Miami will conduct a research study relating to SORD neuropathy and deliver a final report on the study to the Company.
-The term of the research agreement is from December 14, 2020 through December 30, 2021, and was extended through August 31, 2022, whereby the research study was completed.
+The term of the research agreement was from December 14, 2020 through December 30, 2021, and was extended through August 31, 2022, whereby the research study was completed.
 The total consideration for the 2020 Miami Research Agreement was \$0.3 million.

-During the three and nine months ended September 30, 2023, the Company recorded no research and development expense in relation to the 2020 Miami Research Agreement.
-During the three and nine months ended September 30, 2022, the Company recorded \$0 and \$0.1 million, in research and development expense in relation to the 2020 Miami Research Agreement.
+During the three and six months ended June 30, 2024, and 2023, the Company recorded no research and development expense in relation to the 2020 Miami Research Agreement.

-As of September 30, 2023 March 31, 2024, and December 31, 2022 there are no amounts recorded as accrued expenses related to the 2020 Miami Research Agreement.
+As of June 30, 2024, there are no amounts recorded as accrued expenses related to the 2020 Miami Research Agreement.
 As of December 31, 2023, the Company had \$0.1 million in accrued expenses relating to the 2020 Miami Research Agreement.